nicholas-fedor/Proxmox-Terraform/README.md

 # Proxmox - Terraform

-Terraform playbook for automating the provisioning of Ubuntu server virtual machines on Proxmox.
+Terraform playbook for automating the provisioning of Ubuntu Server Cloud-Init virtual machines on Proxmox.

 ## Usage